AlgoMaster Logo

 Intuition

-The most straightforward approach is to check every possible subarray of length 2 or more, compute its sum, and see if it's divisible by k.
+Check every possible subarray of length 2 or more, compute its sum, and test whether it is divisible by k.
 We fix a starting index, extend the subarray one element at a time, and check the running sum at each step.

 Algorithm